jestjs/jest/docs/API.md

 The name of directories that Jest should expect to find tests in.

 For example, many node projects prefer to put their tests in a `tests` directory.

+### `testEnvironment` [string]
+(default: `'jsdom'`)

+The test environment that will be used for testing.
+The default environment in Jest is a browser-like environment through [jsdom](https://github.com/tmpvar/jsdom).
+If you are building a node service, you can use the `node` option to use a node-like environment instead.

 ### `testFileExtensions` [array<string>]
 (default: `['js']`)